PeterMakus/SeisMIC/_sources/modules/monitor/monitor.rst.txt

 Green's function.

 .. note::
-    We are currently in the stage of implementing some other algorithms to estiamte dv/v.
+    We are currently in the stage of implementing some other algorithms to estimate dv/v.
     If you don't want to wait, it should be easy for you to implement a different algorithm yourself.